ckeditor/ckeditor5/docs/builds/guides/quick-start.md

 ## Next steps

-Check the {@link builds/guides/integration/configuration Configuration guide} to learn how to configure the editor – e.g. change the default toolbar.
+Check the {@link builds/guides/integration/configuration Configuration guide} to learn how to configure the editor &mdash; for example, change the default toolbar.